MKerbleski/sticky/README.md

     -- hover on grandchild note expands real slick like -- enable quill on note detail
     -- enable quill on note preview
+    -- fix parent drop zone on note detail page
+    -- render quill on preview child
+    -- render quill on detail child
+    -- show only child first word or so
+    -- remove link in grandchild detail element